Russian Thistle Control

 Keith's Pro Tips

-"The most effective way to control Russian thistle is to eliminate the weed with a pre-emergent herbicide before it develops into its tumbleweed form, which can produce numerous amounts of seeds.
-You may also replant or grow new foliage to help compete against Russian thistles to prevent the weed from emerging.
-If this method is done then use native plants for your region as foreign plants may take some time to grow in new environemnts."
+"The most effective way to control Russian thistle is to eliminate the weed with a pre-emergent herbicide before it develops into its tumbleweed form, which can produce numerous seeds.
+You may also replant or grow new foliage to help compete against Russian thistles and prevent the weed from emerging.
+If this method is done, use native plants for your region as foreign plants may take some time to grow in new environments."

 Russian Thistle Control: How to Get Rid of Russian Thistle

 This page is a general DIY guide for controlling Russian thistle.
-Using the products and methods suggested you will get rid of Russian thistle.
+Using the suggested products and methods, you will get rid of Russian thistle.
 Follow this DIY article and use the recommended products, and we guarantee complete control of Russian thistle.

-Russian thistle is a broadleaf summer annual weed that is common in the southwest portion of the United States.
-Most of the time, homeowners often notice this noxious weed more during the summer when it turns into a tumbleweed.
+Russian thistle is a broadleaf summer annual weed common in the southwest portion of the United States.
+Homeowners usually notice this noxious weed more during the summer when it turns into a tumbleweed.

-Usually when homeowners think of Russian thistles, they picture its tumbleweed weed form tumbling down a dirt road due to western films.
-Despite its common media depiction, Russian thistle, often known as tumbleweed is not a native plant.
+Usually, when homeowners think of Russian thistles, they picture its tumbleweed weed from tumbling down a dirt road due to Western films.
+Despite its common media depiction, Russian thistle, often known as tumbleweed, is not a native plant.

 As its name suggests, this weed originates from southeastern Russia and western Siberia and was introduced to the United States by immigrants through contaminated flaxseed imported from Russia.

-Since then the Russian thistle has plagued many regions and become a popular icon of the American west.
-When fully matured this weed becomes dry, making it readily catch fire in extreme hot weathers.
-With tumbleweeds aka Russian thistles being weeds they compete with desirable foliage for water, space to grow, nutrients, and can even collide with cars or structures when fully matered.
+Since then, the Russian thistle has plagued many regions and has become a popular icon of the American West.
+This weed becomes dry when fully matured, readily catching fire in extremely hot weather.
+With tumbleweeds, aka Russian thistles, being weeds, they compete with desirable foliage for water, space to grow, and nutrients, and can even collide with cars or structures when fully matered.

-With its ability to roll when fully matured, their sphere-like shape and numerous branches containing seeds allows Russian thistles to spread across numerous landscapes dropping seeds as it goes.
+Its ability to roll when fully matured, its sphere-like shape, and its numerous branches containing seeds allow Russian thistles to spread across numerous landscapes, dropping seeds as they go.
 To quickly control this prolific seed spreader, follow the products and steps listed throughout this easy to use DIY guide.

 Identification

-Before proceeding with control of Russian thistles, you will need to be sure that you are dealing with an infestation of tumbleweeds or Russian thistles in your yard.
-Careless identification can lead you to using the wrong treatment methods, which can be a waste of time and money.
-Here are typically traits of this weed to know what Russian thistle or tumbleweed looks like:
+Before controlling Russian thistles, you must be sure you are dealing with an infestation of tumbleweeds or Russian thistles in your yard.
+Careless identification can lead you to use the wrong treatment methods, which can waste time and money.
+Here are typical traits of this weed to know what Russian thistle or tumbleweed looks like:

 Russian Thistle

-• Russian thistle, also known as tumbleweed, is a dense intricate branch weed forming a round bush or shrub measuring about one to three feet tall and five feet wide.
-When fully matured they appear as a skeleton of a shrub.
+• Russian thistle, also known as tumbleweed, is a dense, intricate branch weed that forms a round bush or shrub measuring about one to three feet tall and five feet wide.
+When fully matured, it appears like a skeleton of a shrub.

-• In its seedling and juvenile stage, the leaves of this weed grows up to 2 inches in length, and each leaf is tipped with a sharp spike.
+• In its seedling and juvenile stage, this weed's leaves grow up to 2 inches in length, and each leaf is tipped with a sharp spike.

-• Small inconspicuous flowers grow at the base of the leaves where it meets the stem.
+• Small, inconspicuous flowers grow at the base of the leaves where they meet the stem.
 The flowers lack true petals and grow up to one-fifth of an inch in diameter.
 They also have a pink or dark reddish center.
 Flowers will bloom from late summer to fall.

-• At the end of their life cycle, these plants become brown and brittle.
+• These plants become brown and brittle at the end of their life cycle.
 They break off at the base, creating round, tumbling weeds.

 Use the description and image above to help you properly identify Russian thistle or tumbleweed on your property.
-If unsure, contact us with a photo of your weed through email or in person at one of our store locations which one of our representatives can examine the weed and recommend proper treatment control.
-If this is not possible, then you may always speak to our customer service team by phone.
+If unsure, contact us with a photo of your weed through email or in person at one of our store locations, where one of our representatives can examine the weed and recommend proper treatment control.
+If this is impossible, you may always phone our customer service team.

 Inspection

-Once confirmed that you are dealing with Russian thistle, you can move on to inspection.
+Once you are confirmed that you are dealing with Russian thistle, you can move on to inspection.
 During this phase, you will locate areas where Russian thistle is thriving in your yard and observe the conditions allowing the weed to survive.
-This information will help you in knowing where to apply your herbicide application as well as treating these conditions to increase products effects.
+This information will help you know where to apply your herbicide and treat these conditions to increase the product's effects.

 Tumbleweed